hfiref0x/KDU/README.md

 + Intel Network Adapter Diagnostic Driver of version 1.03.0.7;
 + RTCore64 driver from MSI Afterburner of version 4.6.2 build 15658 and below;
 + Gdrv driver from various Gigabyte TOOLS of undefined version;
-+ ATSZIO64 driver from ASUSTeK WinFlash utility of various versions.
++ ATSZIO64 driver from ASUSTeK WinFlash utility of various versions;
++ MICSYS MsIo driver from Patriot Viper RGB utility of version 1.0.

 More providers maybe added in the future.